lemocla/Codzilla/documentation/userstoriestesting.md

 	 ![answer](screenshots/answer_display.png)

-	According to their preferences, the user who asked the question should receive a notification that his question has been answered.
+	According to their preferences, the user who asked the question should receive a notification that their question has been answered.

 *****
 - ## **As a meetup participant, I want to easily join an event so that I can start meeting other users**

-  - When I am logged in and that I browse events, I can see the button "attend",
+  - When I am logged in and I browse events, I can see the button "attend",
-  - When I hove on button, its appearance changes and
+  - When I hover on the button, its appearance changes and
-  - When I click attend, the button changes to attending and the event will be displayed in my events - attending
+  - When I click "attend", the button changes to "attending" and the event will be displayed in my events  under the "participant" tab.
   - **Result**: Pass

      ![attend](screenshots/attend_event.png)